kenedii/LLM-Agent-with-Tools/README.md

 Chat with OpenAI and Deepseek models that have access to tools to display charts, maps, and code within the chat.

 This conversational AI interface built with **Streamlit**, allowing interaction with multiple large language models (LLMs) such as **OpenAI GPT models** and **DeepSeek** models.
-Chats can be saved, reloaded, and enhanced with rich interactive components — like charts, maps, and code editors — dynamically rendered in chat responses.
+Chats can be saved, reloaded, and enhanced with rich interactive components like charts, maps, and code editors that are dynamically rendered in chat responses.

 ---